growthfolio/next-comic-store/README.md

 -   It simulates a delay and returns a placeholder image URL from `picsum.photos`.
 -   A real storage solution (like Firebase Storage, Cloudinary, or S3) would be needed for a production environment.

+## 🧪 Mock Mode

+To simulate API data without requiring a real database, you can enable **Mock Mode**:

+1. Open the `.env` file
+2. Add or edit the following line:

 ## 🧪 Prisma Studio

 You can use Prisma Studio to visually browse and manage the data in your SQLite database: